flock-community/aigentic/site/blog/2025-06-16-EUTR/index.md

 4. **Continuous Improvement**: The system continuously learned from expert feedback, improving its accuracy over time

 The Aigentic platform's ability to facilitate human-in-the-loop validation was crucial for building trust in the system.
 Product managers and compliance officers could review classifications, provide feedback, and see how the system improved over time.

-## Results and Impact

-After implementing the solution, our client experienced significant improvements in their EUTR compliance process:

-- **Efficiency**: What previously took a team of product managers weeks to accomplish could now be done in hours
-- **Accuracy**: Classification accuracy improved from approximately 70% with manual review to over 95% with the AI solution
-- **Consistency**: The system provided uniform classification across all product categories
-- **Scalability**: The entire catalog could be re-classified whenever regulations changed or new products were added

-The most impressive outcome was the system's ability to identify EUTR-relevant products that had previously been missed by manual review.
-This significantly reduced the client's regulatory risk and potential liability.

 ## Looking Forward: Complete EUTR Classification